 Since 1996, community-minded citizens have taken part in Park Day events at various sites across the country.
 Activities are chosen by each participating site and can include building trails, raking leaves, painting signs, putting up fences and contributing to site interpretation.
 Some sites also choose to offer volunteers a tour or the chance to hear a local historian describe people and events of the past at their site.
-The Trust will provide participants with an official Park Day water bottle and a copy of our Hallowed Ground magazine.
+The Trust will provide participants with an official Park Day backpack.